-Say I had to jump into the water as ‘live bait’, the rope get’s tied to a carabiner, which is secured to the D-ring on the back.
-If I’m in trouble and need to get off the rope quickly, I pull the quick release and I’m not longer tied to the rope.
+Say I had to jump into the water as ‘live bait’, the rope gets tied to a carabiner, which is secured to the D-ring on the back.
+If I’m in trouble and need to get off the rope quickly, I pull the quick release and I’m no longer tied to the rope.

 Please, please, please – if you paddle in moving water, always wear a helmet.
 I see many paddlers on social media going down Class I and Class II rapids without a helmet.
 It gives me so much anxiety watching them.

-If your boat tips and your head goes under water and hits a rock, you’re helmet could save your life.
+If your boat tips and your head goes underwater and hits a rock, your helmet could save your life.
 I always paddle with one, and this is the one I use: NRS Havoc Helmet

 I’ve had to use my knife to cut a throw bag rope when unpinning a canoe.
 I keep the NRS Pilot Knife in a sheath on my life jacket.

 I personally don’t have a dry suit yet, but it’s on my list of upcoming purchases.
 It’s really only needed if you paddle in spring or autumn, as the water can get really cold.
 However, rescuers will also wear them when they’ll be in the water for long stretches of time.